espinoco/.emacs.d/README.md

 # My personal Emacs configuration

 An ever-changing set of my Emacs configurations.
-I'm just starting to use Emacs seriously so this is not a professional configuration yet, it keeps getting improved.
+I'm just starting to use Emacs seriously so it keeps getting improved.

 ## Setup